Unified Origin - DAI¶

 delivery of metadata in advance of the desired presentationTime

-- Can be used to decribe different types of 'breaks' (program, chapter, etc.)
+Can be used to describe different types of 'breaks' (program, chapter, etc.) using a segmentation descriptor

 Section 10.3.3 of SCTE 35 (2019) outlines the following requirements for